Erasmus+ traineeship grant

 Erasmus online language test and language course

 The Online Linguistic Support (OLS) language assessment is mandatory for all participants with one of the following languages as the main language of instruction at the host: English, French, German, Dutch, Italian, Spanish, Polish, Czech, Danish, Greek, Portuguese, Swedish, Bulgarian, Croatian, Hungarian, Rumanian, Slovakian or Finnish (with the exception of native speakers).
-Other languages may be added to the list in the future.

 After returning to Tartu, you have to submit the following to the Study Abroad Centre within 1 month of the expiry of the agreement: